 As well as the extra-curricular activities, there will also be personal contact with academics.
 Personal tutors, as always, ensure you have a helping hand with any individual questions or concerns you have about your academic studies.

 For new students, you will receive all the information and induction you need to get to know your university and make new friends.
-Our Freshers welcome activities will be run by our superb Students' Union, who will be holding a large-scale virtual fair for clubs and societies complemented by safe, face-to-face activity on campus.
+Our Freshers welcome activities and events will be run by our superb Students' Union, who will be holding a large-scale virtual fair for clubs and societies complemented by safe, face-to-face activity on campus.
 Our aim is that, rather than feeling social distancing restricts your university welcome experience, you feel the benefits of everything Plymouth usually offers plus the alternative ways now available, for you to get to know us and for us to get to know you.

 How will I make friends?